strncat/strncat.github.io/_posts/math/abstract-algebra/2025-02-13-math417-21-finite-abelian-groups.markdown

 		\end{align*}
 		$$
 </div>
-Question: How do you factor the trivial group? (you can think of it as a group with no factors).
+(Side Note: How do you factor the trivial group? (you can think of it as a group with no factors)).
+So this fact doesn't lead to a classification.
 This can be problematic if we have multiple ways to factor this.
 Meaning that $$G$$ could be isomorphic in more than one way?
 Recall that the Chinese Remainder Theorem states that
 <br>
 <!----------------------------------------------------------------------------->
 <div class="yellowheaderdiv">
-Theorem
+Theorem (CRT)
 </div>
 <div class="yellowbodydiv">
 if \(a = a_1a_2...,a_k\) where \(a_1,...,a_k\) are relatively prime and \(a_i \geq 1\).
 Then